Mr-PauI/ESP32-BinForge/README.md

 <img width="384" height="256" alt="image" src="https://github.com/user-attachments/assets/4a296cc2-7a35-4008-8cd0-3868c8d103b2" />

 **ESP32-BinForge** is a small utility for modifying and revalidating ESP32 firmware .bin files.
 It supports injecting custom data into firmware images and regenerating CRCs, allowing binaries to remain flashable after modification.

 The tool is designed for workflows where post-build customization is needed without recompiling firmware, such as embedding assets, configuration blobs, or replacing placeholder data.

 The tool provides a reserved embedded region.
 The interpretation and use of that region is entirely user-defined.

 Data regions are defined by a randomly generated [magic byte](https://github.com/Mr-PauI/ESP32-BinForge/blob/main/blobs/blob_32b.h) sequence.
 This sequence is intentionally non‑compressible and prevents toolchain or linker optimizations from collapsing or deduplicating the region during compilation.
+The minimum size is 32bytes but headers have been provided for many standard sizes and the included blobgen tool can generate blobs of specific sizes.

-Until user data is injected, the contents of this region should be considered undefined.
+Until user data is injected, the contents of this binary blob region should be considered undefined.

 ---
 Below is a screen shot from 3 concurrent terminal sessions for the same firmware.
 The left most image represents the included demo firmware